 With extreme growth as a catalyst, our role as product designers has evolved toward the stewardship of ever-larger, more holistic platform technology.
 Scaling product design while maintaining a consistent user experience has pushed bespoke craftsmanship to the edges—and blurred the boundaries between PM and design lead.

-In this talk, Roy explores the emerging confusion that surrounds the evolving role of design lead, discusses what he learned helping Airbnb build its design system, and shares his experience co-founding a platform team.Register Now
+In this talk, Roy explores the emerging confusion that surrounds the evolving role of design lead, discusses what he learned helping Airbnb build its design system, and shares his experience co-founding a platform team.Unlock Now Watch Now

 Dane Howard, Samsung NEXT